canjs/canjs/guides/getting-started-tutorial/event-handling.md

 - - - -
 **In this Chapter**
- - Stache Templates
  - Event Handling
- - Getting and Setting Scope Properties
- - View Models

-Get the code for: [chapter 3](https://github.com/bitovi/canjs/blob/guides-overhaul/guides/examples/PlaceMyOrder/ch-3_canjs-getting-started.zip?raw=true)
+Get the code for: [chapter 5](https://github.com/bitovi/canjs/blob/guides-overhaul/guides/examples/PlaceMyOrder/ch-5_canjs-getting-started.zip?raw=true)

 - - -

 To add an event handler, we have to make changes in two places:

 1. The view template
-2. The `can.Component` scope
+2. The `can.Component` view model

-Let's work with an example.
-You can add event handling to any element in the template by adding an attribute with the event name prefixed by `can-` (this event name can be [any standard DOM event](https://developer.mozilla.org/en- US/docs/Web/Events)).
+Let’s work with an example.
+You can add event handling to any element in the template by adding an attribute with the event name prefixed by `can-` (this event name can be [any standard DOM event](https://developer.mozilla.org/en-US/docs/Web/Events)).
 Going back to the `restaurant_list.stache` file, edit the select tag as follows:

 ```html